Oyster Harbour Catchment Group

 Reducing Roaming Felis catus

-Funding Body: State NRM
+Funding Body: Western Australian State NRM

 This project builds on previous work to improve biodiversity outcomes across the Great Southern by educating the community on responsible pet ownership, implementing cat enclosure subsidies within the City of Albany, undertaking lethal feral cat control and working in partnership with UWA to deliver PhD research on toxoplasmosis prevalence in roaming cats and its impact on native animals, livestock and human health.